 This Cross-sectional study involved 58 BCS and 47 CCS in the district of Rangkah, Gading, and Pacarkeling, Surabaya, Indonesia.
 There were 27, 45, and 33 acute, short-term, and long-term survivors participated in this study respectively.
 CCS was 47, and BCS was 58.
 Sample size was 105.
 Inclusion criteria were being an adult (>18 years old), with cancer diagnosis that has been confirmed, and regularly home-visited (once a week) by a palliative volunteer under the supervision of Rangkah Public Health Center (PHC), Surabaya.
 Exclusion criteria were rejection on filling out the consent form, very poor condition, and consciousness loss or disorientation.
 "Very poor condition" was measured qualitatively by the researcher.
-The clinical signs were: unable to wake up from the bed (bed rest), avoiding guest, extremely fatigue; so that the researcher cannot meet the individual.
-Total sampling was applied and sample size of 105 was obtained.
-The researcher got the patients' data from Rangkah PHC via the head of the palliative volunteer group.
-The researcher was unfamiliar for the patients.
+The clinical signs were: unable to wake up from the bed (bed rest), avoiding guest, extremely fatigue; so that the researcher got the patients' data from Rangkah PHC via the head of the palliative volunteer group.
+The researcher then did "door to door" data collection by companion of the palliative volunteer because the researcher was unfamiliar for the patients.

 Questionnaire of Quality of Life - Cancer Survivors (QOL-CS) part IV which developed by Ferrel, et al. (1995) was used in data collection [17].
 It consists of seven items assessing religious activity, spiritual activity, spiritual life changes, uncertainty, positive life changes, life goals, and hope as the aspects of spiritual wellbeing.
 Spiritual wellbeing was assessed by the time of data collection (actual condition).
 Likert scale of 0 to 10 representing negative to positive attitude was used to distinguish individual response regarding to which extend changes happen in each item: 1) none=0, 2) minimum=1-3, 3) moderate=4-6, and 4) maximum=7-10.
 Total score then categorized into three categories, namely: 1) optimum wellbeing (47-70), 2) sufficient wellbeing (24-46), and 3) low wellbeing (1-23); but this category was made to ease the data presentation only in result section, and not for statistical analysis purposes.
 After instrument testing procedure, this instrument was proved to be valid and highly reliable (r=0.522-0.751; Chronbach's Alpha=0.710).
 Data were collected since February until March, 2018.
-Ethical clearance was issued by Faculty of Nursing, Universitas Airlangga, Surabaya 30 donesia, with certificate number of 681-KEPK.
+Ethical clearance was issued by Faculty of Nursing, Universitas Airlangga, Surabaya, Indonesia, with certificate number of 681-KEPK.

-Descriptive statistic, independent sample T test, Mann-Whitney U test, one way ANOVA test, Kruskal-Wallis H test, and simple linear regression test were used in data analysis (α <0.05).
-Data of religious activity, spiritual activity, spiritual life changes 33 heertainty, positive life changes, life goals, and hope were not normally distributed (all p<0.05), therefore Mann-Whitney U test and Kruskal-Wallis H test were used to analyzed the data.
-In the other 57 d, data of overall spiritual wellbeing was normally distributed (p=0.384), therefore independent sample T test and one way ANOVA test were used to analyzed the data.
+Descriptive statistic, independent sample T test, Mann-Whitney U test, one way ANOVA test, Kruskal-Wallis H test, and simple linear regression test were used in data analysis ( $\alpha$ <0.05).
+Data of religious activity, spiritual activity, spiritual life changes, uncertainty, positive life changes, life goals, and hope were not normally distributed (all p<0.05), therefore Mann-Whitney U test and Kruskal-Wallis H test were used to analyzed the data.
+In the other hand, data of overall spiritual wellbeing was normally distributed (p=0.384), therefore independent sample T test and one way ANOVA test were used to analyzed the data.